 By the late 90s, Devon Wilke was cast as an embittered businesswomen (who got all the blues songs) in the iconic Los Angeles hit, IT IS JUST ME, OR IS IT HOT IN HERE?, an original musical presented by Theatre InSite.

-Helmed by award-winning director, Michael Arabian, produced by Matt Goldsby, book & lyrics by Barbara Schill, music by Dave MacKay, and choreographed by Kay Cole (who originated the role of “Maggie” in A Chorus Line), the show ran for a year-and-a-half by way of CBS Radford Studios and the Odyssey Theatre, finishing its successful run at the Century City Playhouse.
+Helmed by award-winning director, Michael Arabian, produced by Matt Goldsby, book & lyrics by Barbara Schill, music by Dave MacKay, and choreographed by Kay Cole (who originated the role of “Maggie” in A Chorus Line), the show ran for eighteen months by way of CBS Radford Studios and the Odyssey Theatre, finishing its successful run at the Century City Playhouse.

 REVIEW BLURBS FROM The Geeze & Me, San Diego, 2017